google/WebFundamentals/src/content/en/fundamentals/getting-started/your-first-progressive-web-app/step-05.markdown

 available in all browsers, and if it's not the network request should still work.

-In order to do this, we need to:
+To do this, we need to:

-1. Check if the `caches` object is available in the global `window` object
+1. Check if the `caches` object is available in the global `window` object.
-1. Request data from the cache
+1. Request data from the cache.
-    1. If the Server request is still outstanding update the app with the cached data
+    1. If the server request is still outstanding update the app with the cached data.
-1. Request data from the Server
+1. Request data from the server.
-    1. Save the data for quick access later
+    1. Save the data for quick access later.
-    1. Update the app with the fresh data from the server
+    1. Update the app with the fresh data from the server.

 First, let's add the flag we'll use to prevent the cache from updating the app in the rare case that the XHR responds before the cache.
 Add `hasRequestPending: false` to the `app` object.

-Next, we need to check if the `caches` object exists and request the latest data from there.
+Next, we need to check if the `caches` object exists and request the latest data from it.
 Add the following code to `app.getForecast`, before the XHR is made:

 {% highlight javascript %}
 if ('caches' in window) {